-36.4 Writing a Kernel
+38.4 Writing a Kernel

-Computational kernels are written using library cupla which is a layer on top of library alpaka.
+Computational kernels are written using library alpaka.
 Most kernel functors are templates parametrized with the number of threads per block, often called numWorkers.
-Kernel invocations are wrapped into a helper macro PMACC_KERNEL.
+Kernel invocations are wrapped into a helper macro PMACC_KERNEL or PMACC_LOCKSTEP_KERNEL.

 A vast majority of PIConGPU kernels operate on two levels of parallelism: between supercells and inside each supercell.
 This parallel pattern is covered by the mapper concept.